giovannakbl/todo-list/README.md

 # Project Title

-One paragraph of the project
+One paragraph of the project description

 You can find more information by visiting the [Codespace](https://codespaceacademy.com/) repository.